tier4/CalibrationTools/docs/tutorials/mapping_based_calibrator.md

 After the estimation transformations process finishes, the `sensor_calibration_manager` will display the results in the UI and allow the user to save the calibration data to a file.

-In the UI of the X2 project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.
+In the UI of the rdv project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.

 - The `Initial TF Tree` presents the initial TF connections between sensors needed for calibration.
 - The `Calibration Tree` shows the calibrated transformation between sensors, in this tutorial, `pandar_top`, `pandar_front`, `pandar_right`and `pandar_left`.